Buñuel in the Labyrinth of the Turtles

-Buñuel in the Labyrinth of the Turtles (Buñuel en el laberinto de las tortugas) is a 2018 Spanish biographical animated film directed by Salvador Simó and with a screenplay written by Eligio R. Montero and Simó himself based on the graphic novel Buñuel en el laberinto de las tortugas by Fermín Solís, about film director Luis Buñuel making the 1933 film Land Without Bread.
+Buñuel in the Labyrinth of the Turtles (Buñuel en el laberinto de las tortugas) is a 2018 Spanish adult animated biographical drama film directed by Salvador Simó and written by Simó & Eligio R. Montero based on the graphic novel Buñuel en el laberinto de las tortugas by Fermín Solís, about film director Luis Buñuel making the 1933 film Land Without Bread.
 In August 2019, it was shortlisted as one of the three films in contention to be the Spanish entry for the Academy Award for Best International Feature Film at the 92nd Academy Awards, but lost to Pain and Glory.